Open Innovation Programs

 Boost Your Water Technology

 On behalf of A.O.
-Smith, Badger Meter, and Watts Water, The Water Council is managing a Tech Challenge seeking innovative solutions to monitor hardness, scale or biofilms to proactively reduce potential for scale, corrosion, and fouling for pipes, tanks, valves, and other equipment that comes in contact with water.
-Solutions without the needs for reagents are sought for the following types of potential applications:
+Smith, Badger Meter, Watts Water, and Xylem, The Water Council is managing a Tech Challenge seeking innovative solutions for sensing microbiological organisms or disinfection byproducts.
+Disinfection byproducts (DBP) result from organic compounds reacting with disinfectant chemicals.
+Microbiological detection is sought for the following types of applications:

 • TRL 3 or higher (Feasibility Demonstration: Initial development of technology has been completed.
 Basic components of the technology are well understood.
 Minimum: Laboratory Scale)